aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 5. **Who was involved in the data collection process (e.g. students, crowdworkers, contractors) and how were they compensated (e.g. how much were crowdworkers paid)?**

 	Employees of PDL were involved in data collection, as well as contributors to the Data Union.
-Though official numbers have not been published, according to Glassdoor, PDL data and software engineers are paid between $95K-$175K anually.
+Though official numbers have not been published, according to Glassdoor, PDL data and software engineers are paid between $95K-$175K anually[12].

 7. **Over what timeframe was the data collected?** Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.
 Finally, list when the dataset was first published.